August 2022 Bam ambush

+Map of the departments of Bam province in Burkina Faso.

 On August 4, 2022, jihadist militants ambushed a counter-terrorism operation organized by the Burkina Faso Armed Forces, killing four civilians and nine VDP militiamen.
 The Burkinabe government claimed that thirty-four insurgents were killed immediately after the attack.

 Background

 Northern Burkina Faso has been embroiled in civil war between jihadist insurgents and the Burkinabe military since mid-2015.
 In January 2022, disgruntled military members overthrew the Burkinabe government claiming that the president, Roch Kaboré, was not doing enough to prevent an increasing amount of jihadist attacks in the country.
-The Damiba administration, which took power after the coup, oversaw a further rise in jihadist attacks This trend continued in August, where just a day earlier the Burkinabe military had maimed civilians during a counter-terrorism operation in the southeast of the country.
+The Damiba administration, which took power after the coup, oversaw a further rise in jihadist attacks.
+This trend continued in August, where just a day earlier the Burkinabe military had maimed civilians during a counter-terrorism operation in the southeast of the country.

 Attack

 The attack occurred in Bam province, in the north of the country.
 According to a Burkinabe government statement, Islamist militants attacked government forces during a counter-terrorism operation, which left nine VDP servicemen and four civilians dead.
 The remaining government forces fired back, and claimed to have killed 34 insurgents.